w3nest/rx-vdom/doc/assets/tutorials.todo.md

 display(vDOM)
 </js-cell>

-The next cell simply display the final view at the top of the page:
+The next cell simply display the final view at the top of the page (the view port is deported):

 <js-cell cell-id="final">
 display(vDOM)
 </js-cell>